JoseIgnacio25/Hopf-cocycles-of-Cartan-type-A2/README.md

 We compute the Hopf 2-cocycles involved in the classification of pointed Hopf algebras of diagonal type $A_2$.
 When the quantum Serre relations are deformed, we characterize those cocycles that can be recovered from Hochschild cohomology, via exponentiation.
-We identify some hypotheses that allow us to present general formulas that apply in our setting.6
+We identify some hypotheses that allow us to present general formulas that apply in our setting.

 ### About the files